kevindh89/360-viewer/DEPLOYMENT.md

 ### Development

-Development environments live on local environments only by running ``meteor`` locally.
+Development environments live on local environments only.
+They can be booted by running ``meteor``.

 ### Acceptance

 The acceptance environment is used to test new features.
+All new features should be tested in Acceptance before they get released to Production.

 http://360-acc.vensterworks.com